GPU-to-Grid: Voltage Regulation via GPU Utilization Control

 A key challenge in numerical studies of data centers is the lack of publicly available, high-resolution power measurements that capture responses to inference-level control knobs such as batch size.
 Existing datasets (e.g., the MIT Supercloud Dataset~\cite{samsi2021supercloud}) characterize aggregate behavior but do not resolve control-induced power dynamics.
 To address this gap, we develop a cluster simulator based on real measurement data from~\cite{mlenergy-github,mlenergy-neuripsdb25} to emulate realistic GPU responses (including power, ITL, and throughput) to batch-size control.

-Synthetic load generation is guided by realism and diversity.
-Realism is modeled by superimposing multiple replica-level GPU power traces with randomly shifted start times, rather than simply scaling up a single trace, thereby capturing asynchronous arrivals and avoiding unrealistically amplified transients.
-Moreover, time-varying ITL is explicitly modeled.
-Historical ITL measurements exhibit heavy-tailed behavior, which we capture using a weighted mixture of two lognormal distributions per batch size, as shown in Fig.~\ref{fig:llama_ITL_distribution}.
-Replica-level ITLs are sampled and averaged at each control interval to obtain model-level ITL for latency evaluation.
-Diversity is introduced through both fast and slow power variations.
-Fast transients arise from a temporary training workload running at the same time as inference, representing events such as training interruptions or resumptions, while slower variations are generated by gradually reducing the number of active LLM inference replicas to mimic time-varying request arrival rates.
+Synthetic load generation is designed to capture both realism and diversity.
+To improve realism, we superimpose multiple replica-level GPU power traces with randomly shifted start times, rather than directly scaling a single trace.
+This represents asynchronous workload arrivals and avoids unrealistically amplified transients.
+We also model time-varying inter-token latency (ITL): because historical ITL measurements exhibit heavy-tailed behavior, we fit a weighted mixture of two lognormal distributions for each batch size, as shown in Fig.~\ref{fig:llama_ITL_distribution}.
+At each control interval, replica-level ITLs are sampled and averaged to obtain the model-level ITL used for latency evaluation.
+To introduce diversity, we include both fast and slow power variations.
+Fast variations are produced by a temporary training workload running concurrently with inference, representing events such as training interruptions or resumptions.
+Slow variations are generated by gradually reducing the number of active LLM inference replicas, mimicking changes in request arrival rates over time.